Song of the Sanctuary (2024)

 ‘Where do we start’ is an abstract exploration of how recording stories about fleeing can be held in intimate conversations between friends.

-Using the medium of the VHS tape this short film fuses glimpses of two stories of Mo Ghandour and Kiril Seleznov.
+Using the medium of the VHS tape this short film fuses glimpses of two stories of Mo Ghandour (Syria) and Kiril Seleznov (Ukraine).

 When are stories able or unable to be told?
 When do stories end or begin, when do we pause?